AidanNelson/whistle-the-dots/README.md

 Draw lines to connect the dots, with sound!

 You and a friend will move the drawing dot together with your voices.

-Control movement along the X axis with pitch (low to high), and change position on the Y axis with volume (soft to loud).
+One player will control movement along the X axis with their pitch (low to high), and the other will change position along the Y axis with their volume (soft to loud).

 Each player should navigate here on their own computer: https://whistle-the-dots.glitch.me/